 - European Disability Forum – COVID-19 resources

-- International Disability and Development Consortium – Repository of resources of disability inclusion and COVID-19
+- International Disability and Development Consortium – COVID-19 and disability inclusion resources

 - United Nations Human Rights – COVID-19 and the rights of persons with disabilities: Guidance